rothgar/netdata-wiki/named.node.js.md

 ## Configuration

-The collector reads the configuration file `/etc/netdata/named.conf` with the following contents:
+The collector (optionally) reads a configuration file named `/etc/netdata/named.conf`, with the following contents:

 ```js
 {